keys-pub/website/README.md

 The [Noise Protocol](https://noiseprotocol.org/) is used to create a secure connection ([Wormhole](/docs/specs/wormhole.html)) between 2 computers/keys.

 [Key identifiers](/docs/specs/kid.md) are [Bech32 format](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki), encode the type of key and public key bytes, and include a checksum with error correction.

-Your keys and secrets are protected by a [Vault](/docs/specs/vault.md) by a password or hardware key.

 The app and command line utility connect to a `keysd` daemon thats runs as a [gRPC service](/docs/specs/service.md) on your computer.
 3rd party applications can choose to use the command line interface, the gRPC interface or the go library directly.